Are You Safe at Home? Day: Raising awareness on family violence

 Learn how to ask, “Are You Safe at Home?”

 We know that many people experiencing family violence will reach out to family and friends first.
 How you respond can make a real difference on someone’s journey to safety.
 Watch this video and learn how to ask, ‘Are you Safe at Home?’.
-If you want to have a discussion about how to ask someone, please contact our Wellbeing Mentors in our Health, Wellbeing and Inclusion team.
+If you want to discuss how to ask someone, please get in touch with out Wellbeing Mentors in our Health, Wellbeing and Inclusion team.

 Attend the “Are You Safe at Home?”
 Day webinar